-Pump.fun vs Raydium: Where to Launch on Solana?
+Pump.fun vs Raydium: Which to Launch On (2026 Verdict)

 Pump.fun gives fair-launch bonding curves with $0 capital.
-Raydium gives full design control.
-Honest breakdown of when to pick which, no fluff.
+Raydium gives full design control and LP ownership.
+When to pick which, no fluff.

-If you're launching a Solana token, you'll hit this fork in the first hour: launch on Pump.fun (a bonding-curve platform that handles everything for you) or launch directly on Raydium (you set up the pool yourself).
-Both work.
-Both have died-on-launch tokens.
-The choice depends on what you're actually trying to do, and most "guides" online get this wrong.
+Every Solana launch hits this fork in the first hour: Pump.fun (the bonding-curve platform that handles everything for you) or Raydium direct (you set up the pool yourself).
+Both have produced winners.
+Both have produced graveyards.
+The choice comes down to what you're optimizing for and how much SOL you actually have on day one — and most "guides" we've read get the trade-offs noticeably wrong, usually by under-weighting how much that 1% Pump.fun fee compounds at scale.

 TL;DR